ch-stark/gitops-rbac-example/blog/blog.md

 ## RHACM Personas

-It is recommended - when working with RHACM -  to develop a blueprint regarding the different Roles which are working with ACM.
+It is recommended - when working with RHACM -  to develop a blueprint regarding the different Roles which are working with RHACM.
 At the following we would like to give some guidelines knowing that especially in smaller teams those roles might be implemented by a smaller number of real persons.

 It needs to be mentioned that even if you have defined the Personas it needs to be clarified that the implemented Cluster-Roles can certainly differ a lot so we will at the end only have some suggestions.